Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Back-End Development/Designing Relational Databases/Populate Own Database/Data Schema and Relationships note.md

+# Data Schema
+- Database schemas are often drawn as diagrams — big pictures showing every table and how they are connected.
+- To assist in keeping track of the database, a schema can be used to help visualize the database and all of its relations.

 Free online database design tools:
 - DbDiagram.io - a free, simple tool to draw ER diagrams by just writing code, designed for developers and data analysts.
 - SQLDBM - SQL Database Modeler